 "His ideas are generally very modernist, influenced by the West.
-This is reflected in the hippie way he dresses and presents himself (long hair, beard, beads, bracelets, amulets, flared jeans, brightly coloured shirts, etc.)"
+This is reflected in the hippie way he dresses and presents himself (long hair, beard, beads, bracelets, amulets, flared jeans, brightly colored shirts, etc.)"

 With the growing success of my father's shows, the number of informants also grows.
 Some of them are close friends who tell on him because certain circumstances force them to, and never say anything bad about him.
-Others are extras or members of the theatre's technical staff.
+Others are extras or members of the theater's technical staff.

 "He lacks respect and politeness in his communication with people, drinks a lot—if possible on other people's tabs—and only cares about himself," someone notes.

-"He doesn't understand, or refuses to understand the civic duties of each member of the working class," someone else explains.
+"He doesn't understand, or refuses to understand, the civic duties of each member of the working class," someone else explains.
 A summary of the secret police officer who has been assigned the file states:

 "Tocilescu Al. has had an Information and Investigation File opened in his name and has been noted as acting with enmity."

 That's when his struggles with censorship begin, according to the second file.
 It contains the transcripts of several intercepted phone calls, which show him asking people to intervene with the censors at the Ministry of Culture, or to complain to their supervisors.
-He gets vague answers and there are more calls—a fierce battle over a costume detail, the colour of a suitcase, the tone of a line, the use of a prop, the hairstyle of an actor.
+He gets vague answers, and there are more calls—a fierce battle over a costume detail, the color of a suitcase, the tone of a line, the use of a prop, the hairstyle of an actor.
 There is frustration, there are arguments and explanations.